RML's Response to Commonly Asked Questions

 Resources Management UK Ltd, the operator of the site, was acquired in March 2022 by the Dauson Environmental Group.

-The Dauson Environmental Group consists of businesses associated with different elements of the construction industry, primarily recycling & waste management, demolition, soil treatment, green energy, construction, and remediation.
+The Dauson Environmental Group consists of businesses associated with different elements of the construction and environmental industry, primarily recycling & waste management, demolition, soil treatment, green energy, construction and remediation.

 The Withyhedge site was acquired as part of the strategic development of the Group.